PointsBet Promo Code and Sportsbook Review

 PointsBet also has a lot of pages and graphics which help to explain how PointsBetting works, which is important for a new concept.

 One minor criticism is that the Live Chat or FAQs section are not super prominent, and you need to scroll to find them.

 Remember that you can also ask for support if think that you, or someone you know, has a gambling problem, call 1-800-gambler and get the support you need.

 PointsBet New Jersey is the new kid on the block, and not surprisingly the sportsbook has come with some fresh ideas.
 Our experts have gone through the entire site and app, and we found a lot of things that we like.

 - The variety of bets and sports is super impressive.
 If you love prop bets, you are going to love PointsBet.

-- PointsBetting, the sportsbook’s signature form of betting, is an exciting new betting format which carries the possibility of winning a lot of money.
+- PointsBetting, the sportsbook’s signature form of betting, is an exciting new betting format that carries the possibility of winning a lot of money.
 While we recommend users act cautiously while they get used to it, we think it’s a great addition.

-- The welcome bonus is one of the very best we’ve seen, and PointsBet NJ keeps existing members happy by including loads of new bonuses and offers which change all the time.
+- The welcome bonus is one of the very best we’ve seen, and PointsBet keeps existing members happy by including loads of new bonuses and offers which change all the time.

 - Both the website and the app are super slick.